 Sold as either left- or right-handed sets.
 Irons have perimeter weighting that helps steer off-center ball strikes.
 Includes a driver, a fairway wood, a hybrid, 5-irons, a putter, a bag, and headcovers.
 Smart price point for those who are just trying golf for the first time.

-Not the highest quality of clubs.
 Not made for experienced players.

 Includes a driver, a fairway wood, a hybrid wood, 5-irons, a putter, headcovers, and a bag.
 Offered with both left- and right-handed options.
 Lightweight bag that stands up to tough conditions better than most.
 Irons have a nice design to help your swing stay on track.